Super Lawyers

 Summary of Plaintiff's Allegations

-Plaintiff goes to defendant Orthopaedic and Sports Medicine Center in Annapolis for treatment after she sustains an injury to her right foot a few days prior.
+Plaintiff goes to defendant Orthopedic and Sports Medicine Center in Annapolis for treatment after she sustains an injury to her right foot a few days prior.
 Her primary care physician referred her for a non-displaced fracture of her anterior process of the calcaneus.
 Defendant doctor examines the plaintiff, and finds the injury as well as neuropathy, anemia, and prior cancer treatment.
 She places her in a fixed ankle walker and suggests she come for follow-up treatment.

 Within a few weeks, plaintiff starts to develop a sore on the ball of her foot.
 She returns to defendant doctor for a follow-up.
 She shows the doctor the sore that had developed and changed in both size and presentation.
 Defendant doctor places her in a total contact cast.